 Her teaching and research interests include effective feedback, and the socialisation experiences of international students and students from multilingual/bilingual backgrounds.

-Shasha has an MA in English Language Teaching from the University of Nottingham and a Cambridge Diploma in Teaching English to Speakers of Other Languages.
+Shasha has an MA in English Language Teaching from the University of Nottingham and a Cambridge Diploma in Teaching English to Speakers of Other Languages (DELTA).
+She is a winner of the prestigious Lord Dearing Award for her outstanding contribution to the development of teaching and student learning.

 Klaus Mundt has been teaching in Higher Education since 2008.
 Before that, he was a strategic planner in education.
-He holds a German Diplom (equ. to MA) in Southeast Asian Studies with Translation, an MA in Applied Linguistics and English Language Teaching, a PGCert in Teaching English for Academic Purposes, and he is a Senior Fellow of Advance HE.
+He holds a PhD in Translation Studies, German Diplom (equivalent to MA) in Southeast Asian Studies with Translation, an MA in Applied Linguistics and English Language Teaching, a PGCert in Teaching English for Academic Purposes, and he is a Senior Fellow of Advance HE.

 Klaus teaches EAP and PG Translation students, and he is actively involved in the design of teaching materials.
-He is the Deputy Head of the Centre for English Language Education, and currently oversees te centre's provision of credit-bearing courses.
+He currently oversees the centre's provision of credit-bearing courses.
 He is also a member of the University of Nottingham Senate and of the school’s ESE committee.
 He has worked with the Academic Language and Communication Skills team for over 10 years in teaching and materials development.
 He sees engaging support for students at the heart of a positive learning environment.

 His research interests are machine translation in language education, cultural translation and translation pedagogy.